Fee Schedule Nov 2018

 Please see NOTICE_ON_FEES_2015.pdf for a current explanation as to why our fees are different from any other Taranaki practice.

 It is expected that your fee is paid immediately after the consultation, or a payment plan arranged with reception before leaving.
 Not paying for a service is not an option.
 Running accounts has proven to be too expensive and have been discontinued other than by arrangement including an accounting fee.

-- Accidents -The ACC has not made any effort to cover the real cost of medical consultations (in fact there was a decrease in the subsidy paid and there are now excessive documentation requirements), so a $30-$35 "shortfall" charge applies on all but brief ACC consultations.
+- Accidents -The ACC has not made any effort to cover the real cost of medical consultations, so a $40 "shortfall" charge applies on all but brief ACC consultations.
 It is not true that ACC covers all medical costs.

-- Community Services Card (CSC) -the government will subsidise some medical care if you have a CSC.
-To qualify, you need to be on a benefit or have an income under $23,567 (single) or $77,843 (family of 6).
+- Community Services Card (CSC) -the Government will subsidise some medical care if you have a CSC.
+To qualify, you need to be on a benefit or have a low income under.
 Find out more about your Eligibility, [or ring 0800 999 999].
 You may also be eligible for a Disability Allowance to cover your fees.

 - Specialised procedures and Minor Surgery- Fees will depend on the time, materials and type of procedure, but are likely to be somewhat less than specialist fees.
 Contact Gail (receptionist) to discuss expected fee, and payment options.
-Also see full medical, Minor Surgery, a new type of Vasectomy and IUCD & Mirena
+Also see Minor Surgery, and IUCD & Mirena

-I can't afford these fees -I can't afford to run a practice at a loss either.
-I could close and work at the hospital, but I prefer family primary care medicine, or I could join a Trust and a PHO but I value my independence to work entirely for the good of the patient, so fees are a fact of life in this practice.
+I can't afford these fees -I can't afford to continue run this practice at a loss either.
+I could close and work at the hospital, but I prefer personal and family primary care medicine, or I could work at a clinic in a PHO but I value my independence to work entirely for the good of the patient, so higher fees are a fact of life in this private practice.
 If you are really struggling to meet medical fees you may better attending a PHO clinic or you could explore other options:

 See the How you can afford quality Medical Care page